How are Lab Diamonds Created?

 With the CVD process, which is catching on as the preferred method for diamond manufacturing industries, involves a mix of gasses.
 First lab diamond seeds are put into a chemical vapor deposition reactor.
 At a very low pressure, various gasses are added.
 Next, a plasma is created through a reaction of heating gasses using microwaves.
 Once the temperature reaches over several thousand degrees, then can the gas molecules break apart, and carbon atoms attach to the seeds and grow layer by layer.
 Since, the CVD method works at lower temperatures and pressures, and costs less than the previous method, more companies favor this process.
 Moreover, the CVD method can be used to create colored gems.

 With Clarity carries the highest quality diamonds that are crafted with either of these methods.
 Our IGI certified diamonds come with the original certificate that is viewable online and also sent to the customer along with their purchase.
 Each certificate details the process used to create that specific lab diamond.

 How long is the process to create a lab diamond?

 Depending on which method the lab uses and carat size, generally speaking, lab diamonds can be created in as little as two weeks up to six weeks.
 Whereas, a natural diamond, depending on the carat size, can take millions or billions of years to form.

 If you are still questioning if you should get a natural diamond or a lab diamond, rest assured that the look and feel of both will be quite the same.
-A man-made diamond shows the same fire, sparkle, and chemical properties of a natural diamond.
+A man-made diamond shows the same fire, sparkle, physical, and chemical properties of a natural diamond.
 Ultimately, it is a personal preference on which road you should go down.
 However, our qualified gemologists can help you vet different diamond options and certificates along with ring styles to ensure that you are truly happy with the final result.